asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The `servers` object typically includes the following properties(few are mandatory, few are optional) for each server:

-- host: The server host name.
+- `host`: The server host name.
 It may include the port.
 This field supports Server Variables.
-- protocol: The protocol or messaging protocol used by the server (e.g., AMQP, MQTT, WebSocket).
+- `protocol`: The protocol or messaging protocol used by the server (e.g., AMQP, MQTT, WebSocket).
-- protocolVersion: The version of the protocol used for connection.
+- `protocolVersion`: The version of the protocol used for connection.
-- pathname: The path to a resource in the host.
+- `pathname`: The path to a resource in the host.
-- description: An optional string describing the server.
+- `description`: An optional string describing the server.
-- title: A human-friendly title for the server.
+- `title`: A human-friendly title for the server.
-- summary: A short summary of the server.
+- `summary`: A short summary of the server.
-- security: A declaration of which security schemes can be used with this server.
+- `security`: A declaration of which security schemes can be used with this server.
-- tags: A list of tags for logical grouping and categorization of servers.
+- `tags`: A list of tags for logical grouping and categorization of servers.
-- externalDocs: Additional external documentation for this server.
+- `externalDocs`: Additional external documentation for this server.
-- bindings: A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the server.
+- `bindings`: A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the server.

+Here's a visual representation of the `server` object and its properties:
 ```mermaid
 graph LR
   A[server]